École de danse contemporaine de Montréal

 Frontera (border, frontier): a real or imaginary dividing line; the extreme limit of understanding in a particular area.
 In an era of aggressive nationalism and corporate mass surveillance, the human body has never been rendered so visible, subject to increasingly invasive forms of industrial-scale oversight and processing.
 Borders are boundaries, but they’re also processes, liminal spaces where despair, desire and neoliberal economic imperatives meet the obscure(d) operations of power.
 Surveillance technologies represent an advancing frontier of knowledge and control, monitoring movement, defining identities, and gathering data.
 Increasingly, the border moves with the body, and seeks to organize and orchestrate its passage through the world.
 Featuring original music by Fly Pan Am and field recordings by Godspeed’s Dave Bryant, Frontera‘s dancers navigate spaces of inclusion and exclusion, their bodies mapped in high resolution, their destinies unresolved.

-Artistic and program director Lisa Davies
+Artistic and Program Director Lisa Davies

 Creation and performance advisor Isabelle Poirier, Emmanuelle Bourassa-Beaudoin